 What Is the Best Size Dutch Oven for a Whole Chicken?

-I often get asked the question “what is the best size Dutch oven is for a whole chicken”?
+I often get asked, “What is the best size Dutch oven for a whole chicken”?
 Unfortunately, there is no quick or straightforward answer.
-This is because it really depends upon the size of the chicken and whether other items will be added to the Dutch oven to make a complete one-pot meal.
+This is because it depends upon the size of the chicken and whether other items will be added to the Dutch oven to make a complete one-pot meal.

 What Is the Best Size Dutch Oven for a Whole Chicken?
 A round Dutch oven that is 5 quarts in size will fit a whole chicken that weighs around 4 pounds (1.5 kilograms) – there will not be a lot of room for vegetables.
-A round 7-quart Dutch oven will hold a whole 4-pound chicken as well as vegetables placed around it.
+A round 7-quart Dutch oven will hold a 4-pound chicken and vegetables around it.

-My 7-quart oven is the size I regularly use for most of my Dutch oven cooking and the one I would recommend for a 4-pound chicken accompanied by plenty of vegetables.
+My 7-quart oven is the size I regularly use for most of my Dutch oven cooking and the one I recommend for a 4-pound chicken with plenty of vegetables.

 Chicken Size and Dutch Oven Size

-When preparing a chicken or any poultry in a Dutch oven the chicken needs to be supported while cooking.
-If the chicken is allowed to spread out too much the chicken will overcook in places, such as the breast.
+Preparing a chicken or poultry in a Dutch oven must be supported while cooking.
+If the chicken is allowed to spread out too much, the chicken will overcook in places such as the breast.

-If you like your roasts to brown on top all you have to do is remove the lid towards the end of your cook time and keep an eye on it.
+If you like your roasts to brown on top, all you have to do is remove the lid towards the end of your cooking time and keep an eye on it.
 You don’t want to burn it or dry the meal out.

 The Dutch oven sizes below allow for the chicken only – no extras like vegetables.